Kids

 Gift Ideas for Children With Cerebral Palsy

-With the gift-giving season on the horizon, you might be wondering what types of gifts to purchase for a loved one with Cerebral Palsy.
+With the gift-giving season on the horizon, you might be wondering what types of gifts to purchase for children with Cerebral Palsy.

 The Children’s Cerebral Palsy Treatment Center has plenty of answers for all of your gift-giving questions.

-Like any gift, it is important that the gift you give to a child with Cerebral Palsy is age appropriate, matches the child’s developmental stage, and is something that matches with the child’s interest.
+Like any gift, it is important that the gift you give to a child with Cerebral Palsy is age-appropriate, matches the child’s developmental stage, and is something that matches the child’s interest.
 So, if a child for whom you are buying a gift likes animals, get them something related to animals.

 Gifts ideas for children with Cerebral Palsy include: